Sigtrygg Silkbeard: Second Leinster revolt against Brian Boru

-Some time during the 1010s, Brian Boru divorced Queen Gormflaith, and she began to engineer opposition to the High King.
+Sometime during the 1010s, Brian Boru divorced Queen Gormflaith, and she began to engineer opposition to the High King.
 Around 1012, relations between Brian and Leinster had become so strained that revolt broke out among the Leinstermen.
 Sigtrygg aligned himself with the forces of Máel Mórda, leader of the revolt, and the chiefs Ua Ruairc, Ua Néill, and others.
 Together, they defeated Brian's ally Máel Sechnaill near the town of Swords, and Brian for the moment was unable to render assistance.

 Sigtrygg sent his son Oleif to lead a fleet south to Munster to burn the Viking settlement of Cork.
 The fleet also attacked Cape Clear, crippling Brian's naval power, which was concentrated in Cork.

 According to Njál's saga, Gormflaith "egged on her son Sigtrygg very much to kill King Brian", sending him to win the support of Earl Sigurd of Orkney, and Bróðir and Óspak of Man at any price.
 Sigtrygg arrived in Orkney for Sigurd's Yule feast, where he sat in a high seat between the two brothers-in-law, Earl Sigurd of Orkney and Earl Gilli of the Southern Isles.
 The saga also records that Sigtrygg was very interested in the Burning of Njáll Þorgeirsson at Bergþórshvoll and what had happened since.
 Afterwards, Sigtrygg bade Sigurd to go to war with him against Brian.
-Despite Sigurd's initial hesitance and against the advice of his men, he eventually agreed to arrive in Dublin by Palm Sunday with all his men, on the condition that if Brian was slain, Sigurd would marry Gormflaith and become King of Ireland.
+Despite Sigurd's initial hesitance, and against the advice of his men, he eventually agreed to arrive in Dublin by Palm Sunday with all his men, on the condition that if Brian was slain, Sigurd would marry Gormflaith and become King of Ireland.